davisilva169/The_Error_Theorem/README.md

 ## 📌 The Concept

-The Error Theorem posits that the physical removal of an alternative in a multiple-choice scenario only reduces uncertainty if the removal process is **informative**—meaning it carries a non-zero correlation with the correct answer.
+The Error Theorem posits that the physical removal of an alternative in a multiple-choice scenario only reduces uncertainty if the removal process is **informative** - meaning it carries a non-zero correlation with the correct answer.

 ### The Theorem
 \begin{theorem}[The Error Theorem]